Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 • Consistency and frequency: Algorithms favor creators who post frequently and consistently.
 This creates a production treadmill that can compromise quality--the need to post something every day or multiple times per day pressures creators to sacrifice depth for volume.

-• Platform-native formats: Content must be optimized for each platform's specific format, algorithm, and user expectations.
+• Platform-native formats: Content must be optimized for each platform's specific format, algorithm, and platform norms.
 A video optimized for YouTube (longer, detailed, searchable) is entirely different from a video optimized for TikTok (short, immediate, visually dynamic).
 Creators must either specialize or produce multiple versions of every piece of content.

 The Quality Trap